Release Playbook

 5. Wait for the wheel builds to complete, and then download release artifacts:

 1. Use the tools/release_engineering/download_release_candidate tool with the --version option to download and verify all binaries.
-(It’s usage instructions are atop its source code: download_release_candidate.py.)
+(Its usage instructions are atop its source code: download_release_candidate.py.)

-6. Merge the release notes PR
+6. Merge the release notes PR.

 1. Take care when squashing not to accept github’s auto-generated commit message if it is not appropriate.

-2. After merge, go to https://drake-jenkins.csail.mit.edu/view/Documentation/job/linux-jammy-unprovisioned-gcc-bazel-nightly-documentation/ and push “Build now”.
+2. After merge, go to https://drake-jenkins.csail.mit.edu/view/Documentation/job/linux-noble-unprovisioned-gcc-bazel-nightly-documentation/ and push “Build now”.

 7. Open https://github.com/RobotLocomotion/drake/releases and choose “Draft a new release”.
 Note that this page has neither history nor undo.
 Be slow and careful!